-Off-Campus Activity: In the event that a Hannibal-LaGrange University student is involved in an off-campus offense, public safety officers may assist with the investigation in coordinating with local, state, or federal law enforcement.
+Off-Campus Activity: In the event that a Hannibal-LaGrange University student is involved in an offcampus offense, public safety officers may assist with the investigation in coordinating with local, state, or federal law enforcement.
 Public safety officers routinely communicate with the Hannibal Police Department on any events occurring on campus or in the immediate neighborhood and business areas surrounding campus.
-Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Students may be subject to disciplinary action for conduct off campus (consult the Student Handbook for further information).
-Hannibal-LaGrange University does not recognize or have any off-campus functions which are sanctioned by University officials.
+Students may be subject to disciplinary action for conduct off campus (consult the Student Handbook for further information).
+Hannibal-LaGrange University does not recognize or have any offcampus Greek houses, fraternities, or sororities.
+There are no official fraternity or sorority off-campus functions which are sanctioned by University officials.